-• Examine the car for damage.

-- MORE USED CAR BUYING TIPS Ask for a car's maintenance record and search Carfax[®] or e-autohistory.com - If sold "as is," dealer has no responsibility.
+- Test drive cars on hills, highways and stop-and-go traffic. - Examine the car for damage. - Get the opinion of a hired mechanic. - Ask for a car's maintenance record and search CARFAX® or eautohistory.com. - If sold "as is," dealer has no responsibility.
 All repair costs are on you, the buyer.